Shakleen/CitiBike-Demand-Prediction/README.md

 # CitiBike-Demand-Prediction
 An End-to-End Machine Learning project where I predict demand of bikes at citibike stations at hourly level.

+## Business Objective

+The success of the bike-sharing business hinges on ensuring that users can readily access bikes when needed and find available docking stations at the end of their rides.
+Consequently, there is a dual demand for both bike availability and empty docking stations.
+This project aims to forecast these demands on an hourly basis for each station in New York City.
+Accurate demand predictions will enhance the coordination of bike redistribution efforts, ultimately leading to increased profitability.

+## Technical Details

 ![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)
 ![Python Version](https://img.shields.io/badge/Python-3.8%2B-blue)
 ![Apache Spark](https://img.shields.io/badge/Apache%20Spark-Cluster%20Computing-orange)